 Kaplona, 26th-27th February 1849

 Set during the Hungarian War of Independence, the Hungarians, driven out their capital, spend the winter building their army.
 By February they have a numerical superiority in the western theatre, 35,000 to the Austrian’s 30,000.
 Now they have to bring their numbers to bear and free their capital.
 However, they are preempted by the Austrians.
-This scenario is currently offline while it is being updated.
+The scenario can be found here.

 Isaszag, 6th April 1849